michlee1337/practice/README.md

     - careful with 2d arrays (brackets + index order)
     - ind (starting from 0 or 1), esp memo
-    - if segmenting by indexes, remember the diff between 0 and sInd, -1 and eInd
+    - if segmenting by indexes, remember the diff between 0 and sInd, -1 and eInd -
   - EQUALITY CHECKS
     - equality is == (oops)
     - <, >, is stuff on the right side
   - node.val, not node!

+# Questions
+- How can I tell when the entire search space needs to be searched? no heuristic? (ex: coin change)

 # Linked List
 Benefits